magud/fake-news-detection/README.md

 Go to **Details on Initial Experiments script** for details on the flags that can be set.

 ## Additional Remarks
-The difference between the model_exploration scripts and model_grid_search is that the latter relies on the use of tune to speed up training and to perform grid search.
+The difference between the experiments scripts and model_grid_search is that the latter relies on the use of tune to speed up training and to perform grid search.

 In some cases, the model_grid_search didn't end for one run, in that case, the evaluation and testing step